 A very bumpy, grueling road to McBride Peak

-McBride Peak is a high mountain peak at an elevation of 2.049m (6,722ft) above the sea level, located in the Robson Valley region of British Columbia, Canada.
-It’s one of the highest mountain roads of the country.
+McBride Peak is a high mountain peak at an elevation of 2.049m (6,722ft) above sea level, located in British Columbia, in Canada.
+It’s one of the highest roads in the country.
 It’s said to be the Canada’s Top Climb with an average gradient of 10,81%.

 McBride Peak